 Why did you pick these patterns/fabrics?

-The Dawn jean pattern is an all time favourite pattern of mine – it is the ultimate mum-jean pattern, and something that I felt really reflected my style and what you would find me in 90% of time on the weekend!
+The Dawn jean pattern is an all-time favourite pattern of mine – it is the ultimate mum-jean pattern, and something that I felt really reflected my style and what you would find me in 90% of the time on the weekend!
 Choosing white denim was a bit of a dream opportunity for me!
 I love wearing contrasting colours, and while a friend said it was ‘brave’ to go for white jeans, it’s something a bit different, and I had been looking for a nice white denim for ages.
 As soon as I saw the non-stretch white denim in Megan’s studio, that was a done deal for me!